everbarry/JBG040-Group19/README.md

 # Data Challenge 1
 This repository contains the template code for the TU/e course JBG040 Data Challenge 1.
-Please read this document carefully as it has been filled out with important information.
+Please read this document carefully as it has been filled out with important information on how to run the code.

 ## Get Started .
 to get started working on this open a terminal, type in `cd <theDirectory/youWant/toWorkin>`, then only the first time you download the repo do: